SpikeLab-CL/slack-standup-app/readme.md

 ### Google AppEngine Slack Standup Application

  **GAE Standup App** is a small application developed to help our team in the stand-up meetings.
-The bot send messages to the users in the workspace with questions defined by our team.
+The bot send messages to the users in the workspace with questions defined by your team.

 ![Alt text](images/usage1.png?raw=false "Usage1")